 - In the SmartThings Classic app, tap the menu (Android) / More (iOS)

 - Tap the Hub

 - Tap Z-Wave Utilities

-- Tap Include or Exclude Hub from an Existing Z-Wave Network
+- Tap Add Hub to an existing Z-Wave network

 - Tap OK